March 3, 2026

 In addition to its basic features, Front also offers advanced features like CRM and analytics.
 However, these advanced features come with a higher price tag compared to the basic plan.

-Front's most basic plan starts at $19 per month per user on a one-year contract which only offers the basic feature.
+Front's most basic plan starts at $19 per month per user on a one-year contract which only offers the basic features.

-Freshdesk is a cloud-based customer service email management software to manages customer interactions across email, phone, chat, and social media.
+Freshdesk is a cloud-based customer service email management software that manages customer interactions across email, phone, chat, and social media.

 The key features include multi-channel support, automation, and collaboration.
 Team members can work together to resolve support tickets.